The Curse of Quon Gwon: Restoration process

 In 1969, Violet Wong told her grandson Gregory Mark about a film canister in the basement of the family home and said: "You do something with it."
 Mark turned it into 16mm, and a few years later, Violet showed the film to her family.
 In 2004, filmmaker Arthur Dong learned of two nitrate reels and the 16mm print containing footage from The Curse of Quon Gwon that were in the possession of Violet Wong's descendants while researching his documentary film Hollywood Chinese.
 He was given access to the footage and took it the Academy Film Archive, which restored the film in 2005.
 As of 2007, it is the earliest known Chinese American feature film and it is also one of the earliest films directed by a woman, Marion E. Wong.
 Most of the film remains missing.

 Recognitions

-In December 2006, the film was recognized as a culturally, historically and aesthetically significant film by the National Film Registry.
+In December 2006, the film was recognized as culturally, historically and aesthetically significant, and selected for preservation in the National Film Registry by Library of Congress.